Taking a break from caring

 The Derbyshire County Council Adult Care Brokerage Service will be able to help you find service in your area and tell you which ones have availability.
 You can contact the service on tel: 01629 537763.

-Or you can use the NHS Choices service finder to find a suitable service in your area - the website has a Trip Advisor style rating feature so you can see what other people thought of the services.
+Or you can use the NHS website service finder to find a suitable service in your area - the website has a Trip Advisor style rating feature so you can see what other people thought of the services.

 Derbyshire Autism services offer a peaceful holiday home, the Lodge, that families of up to four people can book at just the cost it to main takes to maintain and insure it.